ndhorton/rb130/rb139/testing/notes_on_key_topics.md

 "**From a purely functional standpoint, Minitest can do everything RSpec can**.
 However, **Minitest provides a simpler and more straightforward syntax**.
 RSpec bends over backwards to allow developers to write code that reads like natural English, but at the cost of simplicity. *RSpec is what we call a* **Domain Specific Language**; it's a DSL for writing tests.
 Minitest can also use a DSL, but it can also be used in a way that reads like ordinary Ruby code without a lot of magical syntax.
 This simpler style isn't a DSL, it's just Ruby.

-* Minitest can do anything RSpec can do
+* In terms of basic functionality, Minitest can do anything RSpec can do.
+However, Minitest has a straightforward default syntax that is largely just Ruby code.
 * Minitest is part of the Ruby standard library, while RSpec is not.
 Minitest is a bundled gem, meaning it is installed with the Ruby installation as the default Ruby testing library, though it can be uninstalled if necessary.
 RSpec is a normal gem that must be deliberately installed by the user.
 * RSpec is a Domain Specific Language designed to allow us to write tests that read very much like natural English.
 While Minitest can optionally use a DSL, the standard Minitest syntax is for the most part standard Ruby syntax.
 This can make writing and understanding Minitest tests simpler than in RSpec, especially for beginners.